Jebingo/pyCypher-project/README.md

 # Cypher 🔐
 CLI app that can encrypt or decrypt files.

-It uses Fernet from cryptography package for encrypting and decrypting files.
+It uses Fernet from cryptography library.

 It only encrypts first 100 bytes of file and then it stores key and other information to the end of the file for decryption later.